 Refusing service can potentially lead to a heated conversation with the customer, so it’s important to have an established policy in place stating how your business deals with intoxicated customers.
 Servers and bartenders need to know it’s acceptable to go to the manager for help when dealing with an intoxicated customer.

-When speaking with a customer about refusing them service:
+When speaking with a customer about refusing them service, staff could try the following tips:

 - Be as friendly as possible, yet firm in your decision.